 The “smartization” or connectivity of products, sensors, and machinery is opening doors to new and surprising possibilities within the industry.
 In a manufacturing company, for example, a smart set of sensors might allow plant directors to collect vast amounts of data in real-time to understand the performance and conditions of the process and determine possible adjustments.

 In summary, the connectivity of a sensor, machine, or product allows two main things.
-On the one hand, it provides for the exchange of information between the smart device and the overall operational environment or IT system.
-On the other hand, it allows some of the device's functionalities to extend far beyond the physical boundaries of the device itself.
+On the one hand, connected devices provide for the exchange of information between the smart device and the overall operational environment or IT system.
+On the other hand, they allow some of the device's functionalities to extend far beyond the physical boundaries of the device itself.

 In an interesting report published by Michael E. Porter and James E. Heppelmann in the Harvard Business Review, "How Smart, Connected Products Are Transforming Competition," the authors identify four main new capabilities that connectivity offers to any device or machine.

-Control: The software embedded in the product or the product cloud enables control of the product functions through remote commands or algorithms so that the device can respond to certain conditions automatically.
+Control: The software embedded in the product or the product cloud enables control of the product functions through remote commands or algorithms so that connected devices can respond to certain conditions automatically.

 Autonomy: Last but not least, combining monitoring, control and optimization allow for autonomous device operation, self-coordination of operation with other devices and systems, autonomous product enhancement and even self-diagnosis and service.